-Note: Since the transgenic plants developed in this objective will be field tested as part of a new project (16-0513-SA "Field evaluation of Pierce's disease resistance of various DSF producing grape varieties as scions and rootstocks", the information in this objective was also reported as background information in the renewal report prepared for that new project.
+Note: The transgenic plants developed in this objective will be field tested as part of a new project (16-0513-SA "Field evaluation of Pierce's disease resistance of various DSF producing grape varieties as scions and rootstocks".

 While Freedom grape transformed with the X. fastidiosa rpfF gene encoding the DSF synthase produced DSF species to which X. fastdiosa was responsive, considerable evidence has been accumulated that RpfF is a rather promiscuous enzyme capable of producing a variety of DSF-like molecules.
 For example, we detected the production of C14-cis (XfDSF1), C16-cis (XfDSF2) and surprisingly, even DSF (normally produced only by Xanthomonas species) in transgenic RpfF-expressing freedom grape.
 The various enoic acids that can be produced by RpfF differed substantially in their ability to induce gene expression in X. fastidiosa - with those of longer chain lengths such as C16-cis being much more active than those of shorter chain lengths.
 We have also observed that DSF-mediated signaling in X. fastidiosa by active DSF species such as C16-cis can be blocked in the presence of certain other trans unsaturated fatty acids.
 It is therefore possible that in some plants other fatty acid species indigenous to the plant or induced upon transformation of RpfF might interfere with signaling that would otherwise be conferred by the production of C16-cis and other "active" DSF species.
-To verify that the strategy of production of DSF in RpfF-containing transgenic grape is a robust one, we are comparing the production of DSF species in such a variety of grape cultivars.
-In addition, it seems likely that targeting RpfF to cellular compartments where the substrates for DSF synthesis may be more abundant could lead to enhanced production of this signal molecule. we have produced constructs which target RpfF to the chloroplast of grape by fusing the small subunit 78 amino acid leader peptide and mature N-terminal sequences for the Arabidopsis ribulose bisphosphate carboxylase (which is sufficient to target the protein to the chloroplast) to RpfF.
-We thus are comparing the amount and types of DSF produced, and disease susceptibility, in transgenic plants in which RpfF is targeted to plastids and in plants in which it is not targeted.
-Transformation of the various grape varieties is being conducted at the Ralph M. Parsons Foundation Plant Transformation Facility at UC Davis.
-Grape varieties Chardonnay and Thompson seedless as well as the advanced rootstock varieties 1103, 101-14 and Richter are being transformed with the rpfF gene from Xf.
-In addition to un-targetted expression of RpfF, we are producing plants in which RpfF is targeted to the chloroplast of grape by fusing the small subunit 78 amino acid leader peptide and mature N-terminal sequences for the Arabidopsis ribulose bisphosphate carboxylase (which is sufficient to target the protein to the chloroplast) to RpfF.
-This RpfF fusion gene product should be directed to the chloroplast where it presumably has more access to the fatty acid substrates that are required for DSF synthesis (chloroplast-targeted).
-While the genetic constructs were made at UCB, transformation of the various grape varieties is being conducted at the Ralph M. Parsons Foundation Plant Transformation Facility at UC Davis.
+To verify that the strategy of production of DSF in RpfF-containing transgenic grape is a robust one, we compared the production of DSF species in a variety of grape cultivars.
+In addition, it seems likely that targeting RpfF to cellular compartments where the substrates for DSF synthesis may be more abundant could lead to enhanced production of this signal molecule.
+We thus have produced constructs which target RpfF to the chloroplast of grape by fusing the small subunit 78 amino acid leader peptide and mature N-terminal sequences for the Arabidopsis ribulose bisphosphate carboxylase (which is sufficient to target the protein to the chloroplast) to RpfF.
+We thus compared the expression of the introduced rpfF gene and disease susceptibility, in transgenic plants in which RpfF is targeted to plastids and in plants in which it is not targeted.
+Transformation of the various grape varieties was conducted at the Ralph M. Parsons Foundation Plant Transformation Facility at UC Davis.
+Grape varieties Thompson seedless as well as the advanced rootstock varieties 1103, 101-14 and Richter were transformed with the rpfF gene from Xf.
+In addition to un-targetted expression of RpfF, we produced plants in which RpfF is targeted to the chloroplast of grape by fusing the small subunit 78 amino acid leader peptide and mature Nterminal sequences for the Arabidopsis ribulose bisphosphate carboxylase (which is sufficient to target the protein to the chloroplast) to RpfF.
+This RpfF fusion gene product should be directed to the chloroplast where it presumably has more access to the fatty acid substrates that are required for DSF synthesis (chloroplasttargeted).
+While the genetic constructs were made at UCB, transformation of the various grape varieties was conducted at the Ralph M. Parsons Foundation Plant Transformation Facility at UC Davis.